ItzNotABug/ghosler/README.md

   See: [#17](https://github.com/ItzNotABug/ghosler/pull/17) for more info.
 - **Custom Email Subjects**: Ghosler allows using customised email subject for your newsletter.\
   See: [#28](https://github.com/ItzNotABug/ghosler/pull/28) for more info.
+- **Multiple Newsletters**: Ghosler supports managing multiple newsletters!
+Publish a post & select the newsletter to associate with & instantly send emails.\
+  See: [#32](https://github.com/ItzNotABug/ghosler/pull/32) for more info.

 ### Running Ghosler